Esinel/eagle6_test/README.md

 NOTES:

-- After starting the server API SwaggerUI interface will be accessible at http://localhost:8080/swagger-ui.html (change port if necessary)
+- After starting the server API SwaggerUI interface will be accessible at http://localhost:8080/swagger-ui.html (change port if necessary) or test with Postman Client.